Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.

 Current status, last actions:
 * some settings moved to B"robotType", so P"closedChain" is not necessary any more.
-CoreXY now has submodes like XY, YZ, XZ (TBD: Z3 etc. settings for axes coupling ratios)
+CoreXY and CoreXZ with Z parameter
 * removed Dn from robotType, because mapDriveLetterDn will be needed in most cases anyway
 * new documentation page about object model
-* added Z parameter for CoreXZ, CoreYZ
+* added Z parameter for CoreXZ

 # Configuring a Robot printer